nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_legal_information.md

 {% include custom/section.warnbanner.html %}

 ## Legal Information Section Content ##
 The Legal information section carries information about about legal information relevant to the patient.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>